-The reviews for this knife speak for itself as “the only dive knife you will ever need” it is a little expensive but in the long run you will save money as this will last you a very long time.
+The reviews for this knife speak for themselves as “the only dive knife you will ever need” it is a little expensive but in the long run you will save money as this will last you a very long time.

 The Tusa X-Pert II diving knife has a distinctively sharp front and a serrated back edge.
-The line cutter that is included can slice through line quickly and easily, and the rubber ergonomic grip has to be one of the most comfortable we have gotten tried out.
+The line cutter that is included can slice through the line quickly and easily, and the rubber ergonomic grip has to be one of the most comfortable we have gotten tried out.

 The Mares Force Bat Titanium offers greater cutting sharpness with its custom-ground blade with unique serrations, allowing you to cut through a variety of materials effortlessly.

-The blade is made from anti rust resistant stainless steel material which makes it easy to sharpen, just remember to rinse it along with all your other scuba gear after a salt water dive.
+The blade is made from anti-rust-resistant stainless steel material which makes it easy to sharpen, just remember to rinse it along with all your other scuba gear after a saltwater dive.
 This is an extremely affordable dive knife which makes it attractive to a wide range of divers.

-The Atomic Aquatics Titanium Ti6 is a lightweight, sturdy full-size dive knife which works perfectly in most situations, with the exception of heavy prying.
+The Atomic Aquatics Titanium Ti6 is a lightweight, sturdy full-size dive knife that works perfectly in most situations, with the exception of heavy prying.
 It comes with both a serrated and smooth blade for those different types of uses and has a quality designed sheath.
-Making this an excellent choice if you are looking for a versatile knife that will not corrode.
+Making this is an excellent choice if you are looking for a versatile knife that will not corrode.